-■ Dato' Koid Hun Kian, a Malaysian aged 57, is the Group Managing Director of AHB.
+Dato' Koid Hun Kian, a Malaysian aged 58, is the Group Managing Director of AHB.
 He was first appointed to the Board on 31 July 1997 and is a member of the Remuneration Committee of AHB.

-Dato' Koid is an accountant by profession, having qualified as a member of the Association of Chartered Certified Accountants (United Kingdom) since 1985 and he is a member of Malaysian Institute of Accountants.
-He has wide experience in audit, telecommunications and cables manufacturing industries.
+Dato' Koid is a qualified accountant by profession, having admitted as a member of the Association of Chartered Certified Accountants (United Kingdom) since 1985 and he is a member of Malaysian Institute of Accountants.
+He has wide experience in audit, telecommunications, manufacturing, trading and Information and Communications Technology (ICT) industries.
 Prior to joining AHB, he was attached to various public accounting firms and a company involved in investment holding, management services and the trading of telecommunications equipment.